sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 1. There's a willingness to strive for excellence.
 If a company is content with merely doing okay, some of these will sound extreme or dangerous.
 2. The results are placed before what's convenient for some people.
 Keeping people with their comfort zone, supporting the existing control structures, and feeding people's ego are non-goals.

+This list is also incomplete.
+So if I don't mention a specific good principle you have in mind, it doesn't mean I'm saying it's not important.

 # Principles

 ## Outside-in structure